Lordbrocktree1/basic_python/README.md

 # basic_python
 These are some pretty basic Python projects I have completed in my free time

-These mini projects are adapted from the book "Coding Projects in Python" by DK.
+Some of these mini projects are adapted from the book "Coding Projects in Python" by DK (1-12).

 **Table of Contents**
 1. Animal Quiz